loganmarchione/hassos-addons/README.md

 ### Manual

-1. Open the Supervisor panel in Home Assistant.
+1. Open the Add-ons panel in Home Assistant by going to `Settings-->Add-ons-->Add-on Store`.
 1. Click the menu icon in the top-right, then click "Repositories".
 1. Add this URL `https://github.com/loganmarchione/hassos-addons`